Dealing with damp What's the best way to deal with damp?

 You can find recommended builders, surveyors and damp-treatment companies in your area on our Which?
 Local website.
 If you're not already a member, sign up for a £1 trial to get instant access to all of Which.co.uk, Which?
 Local and receive Which? magazine.

 Before you call out a damp specialist, take a look at How much does it cost to repair damp? to see the results of our undercover damp-proofing investigation, which found that households could be paying for unnecessary treatment.

 How to deal with condensation

 - You can improve a condensation problem with better ventilation.
+There systems which aim to beat condensation by improving the ventilation, such as the Drimaster Heat.
 If you do not have a bathroom or kitchen fan you should consider installing them as these two rooms are responsible for most moisture in a house.
 Dehumidifiers can also help - read our Best Buy dehumidifiers reviews and what to look for in our guide to buying a dehumidifier.

 - You may also find that having your heating on constantly at a lower heat is better than having it switching from high to off.
 For recommendations of the most energy efficient models see our reviews of Best Buy boilers and portable heaters.

 - As cold spots on walls increase condensation, better insulation may improve it.
 So having cavity wall insulation or specialist insulation materials fixed to the outside of your house can help.
 For information about improving your insulation see our guides to how to buy loft insulation and how to buy wall insulation.

 - In the short term, a window vac might help you remove the condensation off your windows quickly and easily.
 Read our first look of the Karcher Window Vac WV 50 Plus.